config-syncer/config-syncer/docs/reference/kubed_backup.md

 ```
       --backup-dir string   Directory where YAML files will be stored
       --context string      Name of the kubeconfig context to use
-  -h, --help                help for snapshot
+  -h, --help                help for backup
+      --kubeconfig string   kubeconfig file pointing at the 'core' kubernetes server
       --sanitize             Sanitize fields in YAML
 ```